-- 1. To improve the planning for young people with learning disabilities transitioning from childhood to adulthood, with early involvement of parents, carers and the young people themselves; - To review and redesign accommodation-based and day support services, to modernise them, provide them locally wherever possible, make them fit for purpose for the people who need them and ensure they are sustainable for the future;
+- 1. To improve the planning for young people with learning disabilities transitioning from childhood to adulthood, with early involvement of parents, carers and the young people themselves; - 2.
+To review and redesign accommodation-based and day support services (including employability), to modernise them, provide them locally wherever possible, make them fit for purpose and of high quality for the people who need them and ensure they are sustainable for the future;

-- 3. To ensure that specialist NHS services for people with learning disabilities are improved and developed in line with the Health Board's improvement programme "A Strategy for the Future"; - 4.
+- 3. To work in partnership to ensure that specialist NHS services for people with learning disabilities are improved and developed in line with the Health Board's improvement programmes "A Strategy for the Future" and "Designing an Effective Assessment and Treatment Model"; - 4.
 To continue to embed the principles of personalisation and Self-Directed Support, to encourage choice and independence within a framework that ensures fairness and consistency; - 5.
-To continue to follow the principles and recommendations set out in "Keys to Life", to ensure that the best possible outcomes are being met for people with learning disabilities, their families and carers, within the resources available. - To ensure that our resource allocation processes are fair and consistent, and that we maximise efficiencies to secure Best Value for the people we support and the wider community.
+To continue to follow the principles and recommendations set out in "Keys to Life", to ensure that the best possible outcomes are being met for people with learning disabilities, their families and carers, within the resources available. - 6.
+To ensure that our resource allocation processes are fair and consistent, and that we maximise efficiencies to secure Best Value for the people we support and the wider community.